INTERSECT-SDK/python-sdk/docs/installation.rst

 Authenticating
 --------------

-Some INTERSECT dependencies are stored on private package registries on code.ornl.gov; therefore, a personal access token is required for installation.
-Create a personal access token on the `Access Tokens page <https://code.ornl.gov/-/profile/personal_access_tokens>`_ in GitLab Preferences with ``read_api`` or ``api`` permissions then save the auto-generated key.
-This key is only displayed immediately after generating it, so be sure to save it (otherwise a new token will need to be generated).
+NOTE: This currently only applies for utilizing prebuilt images, and is only temporary.

-For the Docker containers, you need to login to the GitLab Container registry using the command shown below.
+If you want to utilize the prebuilt INTERSECT-SDK Docker container, you need to login to the GitLab Container registry using the command shown below.
 Then sign in with your UCAMS or XCAMS credentials.

 .. code-block:: bash